M5ez/M5ez/README.md

 Takes a URL and a root certificate.
 A shell script called `get_cert` is provided in the `/tools` directory of this repository to get the right (non-forwarded) URL and create an include file to provide the correct certificate.
 The optional third argument is a pointer to the `ezProgressBar` instance that will show the progress of the firmware download.
 It must be provided with a leading ampersand.

-`ez.update` returns `true` if the file is downloaded and everything is set up.
+`ez.wifi.update` returns `true` if the file is downloaded and everything is set up.
 The next reboot - which can be forced with `ESP.restart()` - will start the new binary.
-If `ez.update` returns `false`, you can use `ez.updateError()` to return a String with a human-readbale error message.
+If `ez.wifi.update` returns `false`, you can use `ez.wifi.updateError()` to return a String with a human-readbale error message.
 (The way the https stream data is handled by the underlying ESP32 `Update` library does not seem terribly robust: stream timeouts happen, even on otherwise good internet connections.)

 The [README.rd file of the OTA_https sample sketch](https://github.com/ropg/M5ez/tree/master/examples/OTA_https) provides a step-by-step recipe that describes how to determine the URL and get the certficate using `get_cert`.